Adyen/adyen-commercetools/README.md

 ![Payment flow](./docs/images/payment-flow.svg)
 1. Front end uses [Adyen Web Components](https://docs.adyen.com/checkout/supported-payment-methods) to present required payment methods.
 The list of available payment methods can be also obtained through the integration with the help of [get available payment methods request](./extension/docs/WebComponentsIntegrationGuide.md#step-3-get-available-payment-methods-optional).
 On user interaction, frontend web-component generates JSON payloads like [make payment](https://docs.adyen.com/online-payments/components-web#step-3-make-a-payment) or [submit additional payment data](https://docs.adyen.com/online-payments/components-web#step-5-additional-payment-details) which has to be provided to commercetools payment as described [here](./extension/docs/WebComponentsIntegrationGuide.md#web-components-integration-guide).
 2. With help of the [commercetools HTTP API Extensions](https://docs.commercetools.com/http-api-projects-api-extensions) provided data is sent to the Extension Module.
-3. The Extension Module processes provided web component payload passed by the front end, exchanges it with Adyen API, and provides synchronous response back to the front end / commercetools caller.
+3. The Extension Module processes provided web component payload passed by the front end, exchanges it with Adyen API, and provides **synchronous** response back to the front end / commercetools caller.
 Based on result, the front end either creates an order or continues with further payment steps as described in the [integration guide](./extension/docs/WebComponentsIntegrationGuide.md#web-components-integration-guide).
+Note that order/cart creations/modifications should be part of the front end business logic. `commercetools-adyen-integration` will neither change the cart nor the order.

-In addition with help of Adyen notifications any payment status changes are asynchronously exchanged between Adyen and commercetools.
+In addition with help of Adyen notifications any payment status changes are **asynchronously** exchanged between Adyen and commercetools.
 Please follow the detailed guides below in order to integrate your front end with the Extension and Notification modules.

-## Extension module
+### Extension module

 [![Docker Pulls](https://img.shields.io/docker/pulls/commercetools/commercetools-adyen-integration-extension)](https://hub.docker.com/r/commercetools/commercetools-adyen-integration-extension)